ThomasLamprecht/ceph/ceph/doc/man/8/rbd.rst

   This requires mirroring to be enabled on the pool.

 :command:`mirror pool peer remove` [*pool-name*] *uuid* Remove a mirroring peer from a pool.
-The peer uuid is available from ``mirror pool info`` command.
+The peer UUID is available from ``mirror pool info`` command.

 :command:`mirror pool peer set` [*pool-name*] *uuid* *key* *value*